awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 + Ensuring that a multi\-Region trail exists ensures that Global Service Logging is enabled for a trail by default to capture recording of events generated on AWS global services
 + For a multi\-Region trail, ensuring that management events configured for all type of Read/Writes ensures recording of management operations that are performed on all resources in an AWS account

+By default, CloudTrail trails that are created using the AWS Management Console are multi\-Region trails\.

 ### Remediation<a name="cis-2.1-remediation"></a>

 **To create a new trail in CloudTrail**